JersonGB22/ComputerVision/readme.md

 The following are the Computer Vision models I have implemented to date:

-1. **[Image Classification](https://github.com/JersonGB22/ImageClassification-TensorFlow):** This task involves assigning a label or class to an image.
-Inputs are pixel values that compose an image, either in grayscale or RGB.
-Key use cases include medical image classification, social media photo categorization, and inventory product detection.
+1. **[Image Classification](https://github.com/JersonGB22/ImageClassification-TensorFlow):** This task involves assigning a label or class to a whole image.
+The input consists of pixel values that make up an image, whether in grayscale or RGB, and the goal is to predict the class to which the image belongs.
+Key use cases include medical image classification, categorizing photos on social media, and detecting products in inventories.

-2. **[Object Detection](https://github.com/JersonGB22/ObjectDetection-TensorFlow-PyTorch):** These models identify and locate instances of objects such as cars, humans, buildings, animals, etc., in an image or video sequence.
-They return bounding box coordinates along with class labels.
+2. **[Object Detection](https://github.com/JersonGB22/ObjectDetection-TensorFlow-PyTorch):** Object detection models identify and locate instances of objects, such as cars, people, buildings, animals, etc., in images or videos.
+They return bounding box coordinates along with class labels and confidence scores for each detected object.
 Current use cases include security surveillance, autonomous driving, and augmented reality.

-3. **[Image Segmentation](https://github.com/JersonGB22/ImageClassification-TensorFlow):** This task classifies each pixel of an image into a specific category or instance, producing clearly defined areas for each class or object.
-It is divided into three main types:
+3. **[Image Segmentation](https://github.com/JersonGB22/ImageSegmentation-TensorFlow-PyTorch):** Image segmentation classifies each pixel in an image into a specific category or instance of a category.
+This task is divided into three types:

-   - **Semantic Segmentation:** Assigns a class label to each pixel without distinguishing between different instances of the same class.
+   - **Semantic Segmentation:** Assigns a class label to each pixel, without distinguishing between different instances of the same class.
-   - **Instance Segmentation:** Labels each pixel and differentiates between individual instances.
+   - **Instance Segmentation:** Labels each pixel and differentiates between individual instances of the same class, producing masks that outline each object with class labels and confidence scores.
-   - **Panoptic Segmentation:** Combines both techniques for detailed segmentation.
+   - **Panoptic Segmentation:** A combination of semantic and instance segmentation, where all pixels in the image are classified, providing detailed segmentation of complex scenes.

-   Use cases include medicine (tissue segmentation), agriculture (crop detection), and robotics.
+   Important use cases of image segmentation include segmenting organs in medical images, identifying specific areas in satellite images, and object segmentation for robotics and autonomous vehicles.

 4. **[Video Classification](https://github.com/JersonGB22/ImageClassification-TensorFlow):** This task involves assigning a label or class to a video.
 Models process video frames and generate the probability of each class being represented.
 Important use cases are activity detection in security, multimedia content classification, and sports analysis.